 When stroke patients do not receive adequate support for mental health, it can hinder recovery and reduce motivation to pursue rehabilitation.

-By treating stroke patients holistically – by taking into account mental and social factors, rather than just the symptoms of stroke – a better outcome can be achieved.
+By treating stroke patients holistically – by taking into account mental and social factors, rather than just the physical symptoms of stroke – a better outcome can be achieved.

 You’re about to learn why psychological care is important for stroke patients and how you can approach it.